 Another sign of fake reviews is sudden influx of number of positive or negative reviews in a short period of time, which can suggest some sort of manipulation.
 Positive reviews that read like self promotion and seem intended to boost company or product star ratings, as well as negative reviews designed to lower rankings without providing specific information, are also suspect to be fake.
 In addition, reviews marked by the network as suspicious or hidden, or voted down by other users, are likely to be inauthentic and should be approached with caution.
 And last, check if the information is “too good to be true”, it is likely another indicator of false advertisement.

-Some Fake Reviews Hard to Identify.
-The Hidden Tactics of Fake Review Schemes
+Some Fake Reviews Are Hard to Spot, Uncovering Hidden Deception

-Sometimes it can be hard to spot fake reviews, even for experienced shoppers and online reputation professionals.
+Sometimes it can be hard to spot fake reviews, even for experienced shoppers.
 Especially when some businesses are experts at creating fake positive reviews operations to boost their ratings and sales.
 Have you ever wondered how a company can have thousands of glowing reviews and perfect ratings, yet you, and everyone you know, like your family, or friends have had terrible experiences with their products or services?
-These companies often build fake profiles, then review other services to appear credible, and then leave 5 star well written feedback for themselves from what looks like legitimate accounts.
-They might even pay people to write scripted reviews.
+These companies often buy fake positive reviews in bulk.

 This “service” appeared by simply searching on Google.
 You think they operate on “dark web”, but no, they offer fake review services for as little for $20 per review right on networks like Reddit, Quora and can be found on search engines.
 Also, as the ad says, they post from old and established accounts in the US, UK, Australia and other countries, making it hard to spot for consumers.